 - Never carry a credit card balance.
 The interest rate will DESTROY you.

 - Be conscious of where your money is coming from.
 You need more money in than out for your budget to actually work.

 - And also know where your money is going.
 Write down and track your expenses.
+Even though it may sound old school, put in a personal checks order so that you write a physical check and log it every time you do.
 You might be surprised at all the dumb stuff you buy in a month.

 - Plan ahead for the Holidays.
 You know you’re going to spend a lot.
 So start saving up little by little each month.